cositools/cosi-setup/README.md

 This script will likely run until a point where it tells you to install a few packages.
 After you do that, just start the script again, and it will complete the setup.

-## Examples on how to get the COSItools installed on various supercomputing evironments
+## Examples on how to get the COSItools installed on various system

+### Ubuntu and macOS Monterey

+The single line setup script from above work out of the box on Ubuntu 20.04 and macOS Monterey with M1 chip.
+Other systems are still under testing.

+### Cluster's and supercomputers
 Since the COSItools might be installed on a few systems where the user has not full control over the setup, and cannot install individual packages, below are a few examples on how to handle these cases.

-### UC Berkeley's savio cluster
+#### UC Berkeley's savio cluster

 This approach worked last on 4/15/2022.